camusicjunkie/PowerLFM/docs/Get-LFMArtistInfo.md

 PS C:\> Get-LFMArtistInfo -Artist Deftones
 ```

-Get info for the artist Deftones.
+This will get info for the artist Deftones.

 ## PARAMETERS